eliasmeireles/de-setup/k8s/README.md

 - The script includes error handling and will exit safely if K3s is not available
 - Disk usage is shown before and after cleanup to track space savings
 - Uses full path `/usr/local/bin/k3s` to ensure cron jobs work correctly
-- Re-running the installation script will replace the existing crontab entry with the new schedule
+- Re-running the installation script will replace the existing crontab entry with the new configuration
+- Logrotate automatically manages log files, compressing old logs and removing them after the retention period
+- All options support both short (`-s`, `-lk`) and long (`--schedule`, `--log-keep`) forms
+- Use `-h` or `--help` to see all available options

 ## 🤝 Contributing